 Empowering & Skilling young change makers

-Catalyse Change CIC are running a new sustainability mentoring programme, providing up to six months of support, guidance and mentoring for young women, aged 14-19 years, from disadvantaged backgrounds in south Bristol.
+Catalyse Change CIC are running a new sustainability mentoring programme, providing up to six months of support, guidance and mentoring for young women, aged 14-19 years.
 It is funded through Bristol City Council’s Youth Sector Support Fund, run by Quartet Foundation.

 Mentoring is a proven and effective method of impacting the ability of young women to develop their confidence and to assume leadership and management positions later on.
 This project aims to help raise their aspirations, confidence and educational achievements.